-A highly-regarded former scrum half, Gary Street started his rugby career at Aston Old Edwardians in 1986 – a club he played for until 2004.
-During that 18 year period he also ran out for Greater Birmingham and the North Midlands.
+Most recently known for his record-breaking coaching achievements with England Women, Gary Street wasn't a bad player himself.
+A highly-regarded former scrum half, Gary started his rugby career at Aston Old Edwardians in 1986, a club he played for until 2004.
+During that 18-year period he also ran out for Greater Birmingham and the North Midlands.

-Whilst still a player, Gary discovered his passion for coaching and soon progressed through the women's international ranks.
-Since 1992 he has coached England Students, Under 18s, Academy and Sevens.
+Gary was still playing when he discovered his passion for coaching and got involved with the women's international ranks.
+Since 1992, he has coached England Students, U18s, Academy and Sevens.

 Gary is a RFU Level 4 qualified Coach, an IRB Course Director and a FIRA Stage Expert.